 - Notification - SouthEast Bank Verifi will monitor your debit card purchases 24/7.
-If your debit card is used for a transaction which shares characteristics commonly associated with unauthorized purchases, the purchase will be declined and we will contact you by email, telephone, or text message notification.
+If your debit card is used for a transaction which shares characteristics commonly associated with unauthorized purchases, the purchase will be declined and we will contact you by either phone or text message notification.

-To prevent disruption to your account, review the purchase details and contact us by phone at 800.214.9865 or reply by text message (if enrolled).
-If you verify that the transaction is authorized you must have the transaction run again at the point of sale.
+- Authorization - If you verify that the transaction is authorized you must have the transaction run again at the point of sale.
 You can then continue with no interruptions.
 If you report the transaction as unauthorized, we will disable your current card in an effort to prevent additional fraudulent activity from occurring.

 * Standard text messaging rates may apply.

 Best Security Practices for Users

 Although we may contact you by phone, text, or email, we will never initiate communication by asking for your account number, PIN, password, or other personal information.
-If you are uncertain about the source of anyone claiming to represent SouthEast Bank, please call 1-844-SEBANKS or visit southeastbank.com directly.
+If you are uncertain about the source of anyone claiming to represent SouthEast Bank, please call 1-844-SEBANKS.

-Phishing is the attempt to obtain sensitive information such as usernames, passwords, and credit card details (and, indirectly, money), often for malicious reasons, by disguising as a trustworthy entity in an electronic communication.
+Phishing is the attempt to obtain sensitive information such as usernames, passwords, and credit card details (and, indirectly, money), often for malicious reasons, by disguising as a trustworthy entity in electronic communication.
 Learn more about phishing and how to protect yourself from this scam.